Bang9634/WeatherForecast/README.md

 ## How to Run

-1. Build the project with Maven:
+1. **Build the project with Maven:**
     ```
     mvn clean package
     ```
-2. Run the application:
+2. **Run the application:**
     ```
     java -jar target/weather-1.0.jar
     ```
-3. Enter your authentication key when prompted.
+3. **Enter your authentication key** when prompted.

+## Features

+- GUI-based weather forecast viewer for South Korea
+- Region/city/district selection via combo boxes
+- Real-time weather data retrieval from the public API
+- Authentication key management (stored in your home directory)

 ## Configuration